-

 How to appeal

-Most plans have a process to appeal if a claim is denied.
-If you appealed with your health plan, and you're not satisfied, you may be able to request an external review by an independent group.
-To learn more about that process, visit the Federal External Review Process website.
+Plans have a process to appeal if they deny a health care claim or preauthorization request for medical reasons.
+If you appealed with your health plan and you're not satisfied, you can request an external review.